-MKT 226 Retail Applications 3 0 3
+MKT 226 Retail Applications

-Prerequisites: Satisfactory scores on the college placement tests or ENG 085; MKT 120 and MKT 121
+Prerequisites: Satisfactory scores on the college placement tests or DRE 096; MKT 120 and MKT

 This course is designed to develop occupational competence through participation in case studies, group work, and simulations.
 Emphasis is placed on all aspects of store ownership and operation, including securing financial backing and a sufficient market share.
 Upon completion, students should be able to demonstrate an understanding of concepts covered through application.
-This course is a unique concentration requirement of the Marketing and Retailing concentration in the Business Administration program.